 So, did I make the right decision?

 Or am I just a ‘spoiled American woman’ who is making problems up that don’t exist (as some of my female patriarchal friends would suggest)?
 At least with the church I had a building and a team and some resources to use.
 Now I have nothing but the internet and a few friends who like my ideas (not to scoff at those things – my friends who have stuck with me through this have been literal life savers and I am beyond grateful for their presence in my life).
 But, you get the idea – this has been hard, the sense of loss is real, and I have re-examined my decision quite a few times.

 Slowly, God is helping me toward clarity.

-People like my internet friend (who I hope to call an actual friend someday) Paula Stone Williams help out.
+People like my friend Paula Stone Williams help out.
 In her blog post on women called to lead, she writes from her very unique perspective about the real differences experienced by men and women in church settings like the one I left.
 She says that it is indeed true; women’s experiences in their leadership callings within the church are much different and more challenging than men’s.
 The playing field is not equal.
 Her perspective gives me permission to give myself a little bit of a break.
 She confirms for me that the Goliath in this story is real.

 In looking for my own answers, I counted out the number of male to to female senior pastors in the denomination I was a part of.
 I had the idea that the number should be about equal if the denomination truly affirms and supports women as the doctrinal statement says.
 Now, my numbers aren’t exact as there are many men ‘senior pastoring’ more than one church and I only counted them once.
 I also did not count the female ‘senior pastors’ of preschools (there are zero men who are ‘senior pastors’ of preschools), but my findings were these: